modelica/ModelicaSpecification/Tutorial.md

     open := false;
  end when;
 ```
+(In this case an equation would likely be preferable.)
-Here, the condition `h1 < hmax` has higher priority as the condition "pushbutton", if both
+Here, the condition `h1 < hmax` has higher priority than the condition `pushbutton`, if both
 conditions become true at the same event instant.
 Similarly as for when-clauses in equation
 sections, the precise meaning of this when-clause in an algorithm can be expressed as:
 ```Modelica